 The Christian Bible as we know it today is a fragment.
 Politics and policy played a large part in the compilation.
 Still, with all its faults, and with all its misinterpretations, the Christian Bible is the greatest book in English literature.
-But like most other great books, it must be approached with understanding, gentleness, impersonality, and a sincere de-
+But like most other great books, it must be approached with understanding, genshall find that there is very little con- tleness, impersonality, and a sincere de-